tiffanybuu/fb_visualizer_design_1/README.md

 ## Download FB Messages
-Download messages from Facebook by (TBD)
+Download messages from Facebook by (Facebook Settings > Your Facebook Information > Download Your Information) Once you have the downloaded folder, move the 'inbox' folder within the 'messages' parent folder into the same directory as the data.py file.

-Move the 'inbox' folder within the 'messages' folder into the same directory as the data.py file.
+Run the data.py file, and then `npm start` to view the visualizer in the browser.